hyrathon/hyrathon.github.io/README.md

-## Who am I
+## About Me

 Joachim Hyrathon, a.k.a.
 Ioachimus Hyracentius.
-I am a security researcher mainly focused on Android related aspects.
+I am a security researcher from Qihoo 360, mainly focusing on Android related components.
+I have looked into some attack surfaces including NFC, Binder, Media Codecs and TrustZone.
+Security Researching is hard to learn, harder if we learn alone.
+So feel free to contact me.

+I love reading stuff about history, philosophy and culture related topics in my free time.
+Self-proclaimed 'Spiritual Roman', diehard fans of PDX Inc., George R.R.
+Martin, Omar Khayyam and Italo Calvino.

+Find me at:

+@JHyrathon

+hyrathon@wechat

+hyrathon@gmail.com